integrated-personal-data-system/.github/profile/README.md

 |Objective-6: Recruit members to recruit vendors ||||Primary |
 |Objective-7: Recruit early individual adopters (When ready)||Secondary |||Primary |

-Use-Case (Goal-6): Freelancers and clients match and interact via P2P (no platform): Objective-8: Recruit volunteer freelancers to help pursue Goal-2 (for this use case).
+Use-Case-Goal-6: Freelancers and clients match and interact via P2P (no platform): Objective-8: Recruit volunteer freelancers to help pursue Goal-2 (for this use case).

-Use-Case (Goal-7): Individuals save on insurance: Objective-9: Gather data models from many insurance companies and extend MyData Ontology
+Use-Case-Goal-7: Individuals save on insurance: Objective-9: Gather data models from many insurance companies and extend MyData Ontology

-Use-Case (Goal-8): Learners store their standards-based Learner Records so multiple content developers can determine what they are ready to learn:  Objective: Pilot in collaboration with https://www.curiouslearning.org/
+Use-Case-Goal-8: Learners store their standards-based Learner Records so multiple content developers can determine what they are ready to learn:  Objective: Pilot in collaboration with https://www.curiouslearning.org/

 ## How anyone can join this project:
 1. [Create a free Github account](https://github.com) then return to this page.
 2. Email james.schoening@ieee.org with your Github user name and we'll grant you access and help you get involved.